-7.3 How ASCOS Users Group recommendations are addressed?
+7.4 How ASCOS Users Group recommendations are addressed?

 Different meetings were organised during ASCOS project, including Users Group meetings and specific technical meetings with EASA and SESAR JU.
-All the comments and recommendations from these organisations were registered and tracked to check how they progressively have been taken in consideration in the different tasks of WP1 (WP1.1, WP1.2...and WP1.5).
+All the comments and recommendations from these organisations were registered and tracked to check how they progressively have been taken in consideration in the different tasks of WP1 (from WP1.1 to WP1.5).

-A set of comments were concerning the scope and the approaches already used or promoted in existing regulations or initiatives/ projects.
+A set of comments concerned the scope and the approaches already used or promoted in existing regulations or initiatives/ projects.
 The scope of TAS was mentioned in particular during the first User Group meeting and finally properly addressed in D1.5.
 Related to this aspect of scope the derived concern of assurance contracts and the way to manage the risks across the life cycle of a change and for all the involved domains was largely discussed during the meetings and considered as a major issue.

 Another point of view was also captured including the way to consider "data" and not only "function" regarding risks propagation.
-A good example seems to be ADQ regulation considering the cooperation between stakeholders for data originating, using, updating....The ASCOS approach is consistent with this alternative point of view of risks propagation.
+A good example seems to be ADQ regulation considering the cooperation between stakeholders for data originating, using, updating, and the like.
+The ASCOS approach is consistent with this alternative point of view of risks propagation.

-The very important issue related Human factor aspects is addressed through Guidance of assurance contracts and in the stages of approach.
+The very important issue related to Human Factors (HF) aspects is addressed through Guidance of assurance contracts and in the stages of approach.
 HF is inherent in the whole system and therefore it may not be easy to pull out as a separate item.
 HF is one item which naturally falls across a boundary between domains.
-Most precursors identified in WP2 are related to human factors and this could be used to support the D1.5 approach.
+Most precursors identified in WP2 are HF aspects and they could be used to improve the D1.5 approach.